mdang/ga-lessons/js-functions/README.md

 ## Return Statements

-The return statement stops the execution of a function and returns a value from that function
+The return statement stops the execution of a function and returns a value from that function.

 ```js
 // Here this function "spits out" the sum of the parameters x and y